MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 Beam Elements Only - :class:`beam_only`
 --------------------------------------
-This is the traditional modelling approach of grillage model that comprise of beam elements lay out in a grid pattern, with:
+This is the traditional modelling approach that comprise of beam elements lay out in a grid pattern, with:

-* longitudinal members representing composite section along longitudinal direction (e.g. main beams)
+* longitudinal members representing composite sections along longitudinal direction (e.g. main beams)
 * transverse members representing slabs or secondary beam sections.

-This is the default model if ``model_type`` keyword argument is not specified to :func:`~ospgrillage.osp_grillage.create_grillage`
+This is the default model type if ``model_type`` keyword argument is not specified to :func:`~ospgrillage.osp_grillage.create_grillage`

 .. code-block:: python